Skip to main content

 frontend

-In Krateo Composable Portal everything is based on the concept of widgets and their composition, a widget is a k8s CRD that maps to a UI element in the frontend (eg a Button) or to a configuration used by other widget (eg a Route)
+In the Krateo Composable Portal, everything is built around the concept of widgets and their composition.
+A widget is a Kubernetes Custom Resource Definition (CRD) that is mapped either to a UI element rendered in the frontend (for example, a Button) or to a configuration object used by other widgets (for example, a Route).

 widgetData